Kotlin/dataframe/docs/StardustDocs/topics/read.md

 The Kotlin DataFrame library supports CSV, TSV, JSON, XLS and XLSX, and Apache Arrow input formats.

-The reading from SQL databases is also supported.
-Read [here](readSqlDatabases.md) to know more.

 The `.read()` function automatically detects the input format based on a file extension and content:

 ```kotlin